‘Divided’ Japan pays tribute to slain ex-PM Shino Abe amid protests

 “I’m sure there are various views.
 But I don’t think it’s forgivable that they will force a state funeral on us when so many of us are opposed.”

-On Monday, nearly 1,000 people marched through the streets of Tokyo demanding the event be called off after last week a man in his seventies set himself ablaze before the prime minister’s office.
+On Monday, nearly 1,000 people marched through the streets of Tokyo demanding the event be called off after a man in his seventies last week set himself ablaze outside the prime minister’s office.

 Register for free to continue reading